How to Restrict Content in WordPress (Complete Guide)

 [pp-restrict-content plans='1']Content To Hide...[/pp-restrict-content]

-You can also use the roles attribute to enter roles that are allowed access to this content:
+You can also use the roles attribute to enter roles that can access this content:

 [pp-restrict-content roles='editor']Content To Hide...[/pp-restrict-content]